rach7777/monax-may/content/blog/2018/2018-12-11-learn-how-to-play-marmota-prime.md

 {{< image_blog "game_two.png" >}}

-Points earned for prediction correctness:

-- 100% correct = 100 points
-Any deviation from the actual result is determined by a Gaussian distribution (bell curve) with a standard deviation of 2.5 degrees.
+(Any deviation from the actual result is determined by a Gaussian distribution (bell curve) with a standard deviation of 2.5 degrees.)

 Prediction examples: